Nattha-KT/ui-design-system/README.md

 Welcome to the **UI Library**, a prototype designed for learners to understand the **fundamental structure** of UI design and best practices for structuring and organizing UI components.
 This library serves as an example of how to **build a scalable UI library** using **TypeScript**, **React**, and **Vite**.

+## Purpose

+This project is not just a set of reusable UI components, but also a **learning tool** aimed at helping developers:

+- Understand **best practices** in structuring UI libraries.
+- Learn how to effectively use **TypeScript** with React and Vite.
+- Create a **foundation** for building their own scalable, reusable UI component libraries.

+By studying this library, learners can gain insight into the organization and structure that facilitates easy maintenance, scaling, and collaboration in large projects.

 ## Design system

 ###